 - Protein Bars – for a quick meal replacement!
 I like THESE and THESE.

 - Prenatal Vitamins – though not a snack, remember to toss those in!
 THESE are the ones I chose.
 If you have questions about what prenatals are right for you, ask your team of baby professionals.

 - Dates – for a really tasty, sweet treat.

 - Peanut (or Almond) Butter – to put on the dates

 - Chips – in case I wanted something salty to snack on.

 - Green Pears – pears are actually known to help loosen stools a bit, which you’ll be thankful for after a vaginal delivery.
 I ate one a day!

 I hope you found this helpful!!
-While you could get away with an abbreviated list of what I've got here, the items included are what I think helped make my experience so smooth and comfortable.
+While you could get away with an abbreviated list of what I’ve got here, the items included in my hospital bag are what I think helped make my experience so smooth and comfortable.